Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 1. If you want to allow requesters to choose the Kubernetes version, add the custom attribute to the request form.
 On the Form tab, in the Toolbox on the right, click the **kubernetes_version** form element.
 1. Click **Edit** to enable the **Required** flag if desired and click **OK**.
 1. Configure the blueprint for the second custom component.
 On the Component Blueprint page for kubernetes_name, click the **Attributes** tab, then click **Add Attributes**.
 In the Add Attributes dialog, select **kubernetes_name** in the list and click **OK**.
-1. If you want to allow requesters to choose the name of the Kubernetes managed system, add the custom attribute to the request form.
+1. If you want to allow requesters to choose the name of the Kubernetes cloud account, add the custom attribute to the request form.
 On the Form tab, in the Toolbox on the right, click the **kubernetes_name** form element.
 1. Click **Edit** to enable the **Required** flag and click **OK**.
 1. On the Deployment page, for Completion Workflow, select **aws-post-deploy-k8s-kubeadm-svc**, then click **Next**.
 1. For the purposes of this walk-through, we’ll skip the Intelligent Placement page.
 Click **Next**.